microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDomainFederationSettings.md

 ### -FederationBrandName
 The name of the string value shown to users when signing in to Microsoft Azure Active Directory.
-We recommend that customers use something that is familiar to users such as "Contoso Inc."
+We recommend that customers use something that is familiar to Users such as "Contoso Inc."

 ```yaml
 Type: String